janxavierv17/janxavierv17/README.md

-👋 Hi, I’m @janxavierv17 an aspiring front-end web developer. <br/>
+👋 Hi, I’m @janxavierv17 who is now an official Full-Stack Developer. <br/>
 🌱 I am always learning and expanding my knowledge to become a better developer.
 - 👀  The technologies and Stack I use:
   - MongoDB ExpressJS React library NodeJS